ThisisMS11/GitandGithub/GitCommandsMain.md

     git add -A
 ```

-### to find the status i.e. a text that shows the modifications done in your git repo since the last commit.
+### To find the status i.e. a text that shows the modifications done in your git repo since the last commit.
 ```
     git status
 ```